Lloyd Samartino

 Lloyd Samartino Jr. (born February 2, 1960) is a Filipino actor.

 Personal life

 Samartino's mother is Carmen Soriano, an actress and singer.
 Samartino's wife was Jo Ramos, a singer and daughter of former Philippines President Fidel V. Ramos.
 They have a son, Sergio.

 Career

 Samartino started his career as a commercial model for Close-Up tooth paste in 1978.
 His first film appearance was Gabun: Anak Mo, Anak Ko in 1979.
-He became popular matinee-idol in 1980s.
-Samartino portrayed as a leading man of actresses including Nora Aunor, Vilma Santos-Recto and Rio Locsin.
+He became a popular matinee-idol in 1980s.
+Samartino has played the leading man with actresses including Nora Aunor, Vilma Santos-Recto and Rio Locsin.